 - At the very last stage of the discovery process, production quality control can serve as a last line of defense in eliminating non-material or unintended personal data.
 An emphasis on flawless productions is not only an essential part of the workflow, but should serve as the endgame of a truly well-developed eDiscovery playbook.
 The goal is to show every effort being made to ensure accountability for data protection compliance.

-security across processing activities and transfers
+- Data security across processing activities and transfers

 - It is absolutely necessary – at every stage of discovery – to ensure that technical and organizational measures for security and data protection are in place, including access controls, security processes, audits, and data transfer protections.
 Security protections are critical regardless of whether data is processed, hosted, reviewed, and ultimately produced in the EU, United States, or anywhere else.
 Data security can be the common thread for assuring data protection compliance across numerous regulatory frameworks, as well as for data transfers in cross-border litigation and investigations.